ArifAliNeosoft/Concept-of-Coroutines-and-Flows/README.md

 ## 1. Asynchronous Programming

-1)User can move from one task to another task before the previous one finishes.
+1) User can move from one task to another task before the previous one finishes.
 2) It increases the amount of work that your app can perform in parallel.

 Note: Android is a single thread platform, By default, everything runs on the main thread or UI thread.
 Android application needs to perform some non UI operations like (Network call, I/O operations).